Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 FAQ

 Do conveyor belt sushi restaurants in Tokyo have English menus?
 Yes.
-All major kaiten-zushi chains -- including Sushiro, Kura Sushi, Genki Sushi, and Uobei -- offer English-language touchscreen ordering.
+All major kaiten-zushi chains — Sushiro, Kura Sushi, Genki Sushi/Uobei, and Kaiten Sushi Misaki — offer English-language touchscreen ordering.
 Smaller independent spots may have more limited English support, but the visual nature of the conveyor belt makes ordering intuitive regardless.

 Is conveyor belt sushi in Tokyo good quality?
 Absolutely.
 Tokyo's kaiten-zushi is significantly better than what most visitors expect.
 Even the budget chains serve fresh fish that surpasses typical sushi restaurants in many other countries.
 For the highest quality, try Nemuro Hanamaru or Midori Sushi.

 Do I need a reservation for conveyor belt sushi in Tokyo?
-Most kaiten-zushi restaurants accept walk-ins, but popular spots can have waits of 30-90 minutes during peak hours.
-Sushiro and Kura Sushi both offer reservation apps (available in English) that let you join the waitlist remotely.
-Nemuro Hanamaru and Midori Sushi do not take reservations at all -- arrive early or during off-peak hours.
+Most restaurants accept walk-ins, but popular spots can have waits of 30–90 minutes during peak hours.
+Sushiro and Kura Sushi both offer reservation apps (English-friendly) that let you join the waitlist remotely.
+Nemuro Hanamaru and Midori Sushi do not take reservations — arrive early or during off-peak hours.

 Can I eat conveyor belt sushi with kids?
 Kaiten-zushi is one of the most kid-friendly dining options in Tokyo.
-The moving belt and touchscreen ordering are entertaining, portions are small and manageable, and there are always non-sushi options like tamagoyaki (sweet egg), edamame, french fries, and desserts.
+The moving belt and touchscreen ordering are entertaining, portions are small and manageable, and there are always non-sushi options like tamagoyaki, edamame, french fries, and desserts.
 Kura Sushi is especially popular with families thanks to its capsule-toy game.

-For a complete overview of all types of sushi dining in Tokyo -- from 100-yen conveyor belts to omakase counters where the chef serves each piece by hand -- explore our full guide to the best sushi in Tokyo.
+For a complete overview of all types of sushi dining in Tokyo — from ¥100 conveyor belts to omakase counters where the chef serves each piece by hand — explore our full guide to the best sushi in Tokyo.